 Fools Gold Academy founder, Jennifer Dutcher, never met her great great great grandfather, Donald, except in grainy photographs.
 Even though 1870s black and white photography could not show hair color, the light grey hair in Donald’s picture matched Jennifer’s light brown hair.
 Looking closely, she recognized that look in Donald’s eyes across time.
-It revealed the stubborn streak she inherited that drove Donald’s gold prospecting fiasco and almost killed him.
+It revealed the stubborn streak he passed down.
+It almost killed him.

-Donald never made it to the history books because he never found any real gold.
-He came close one time when he uncovered a vein of pale brass-yellow colored material while exploring a cave on some land he homesteaded.
+Donald never made it to the history books, but he came close one time when he uncovered a vein of pale brass-yellow colored material while exploring a cave on some land he homesteaded.
 He should have picked up a sample and brought it into town for examination.
 But he didn’t.
 Not wanting to reveal his secret, which would surely attract potential poachers, he bought several dynamite sticks and rented a team of horses and a wagon to extract the minerals from that cave.

 The story became legend in the Dutcher family.
 Donald was hardly a dynamite expert – or expert with anything else – and almost blew himself to smithereens.
 But he eventually found ways to tunnel under and around that vein and managed to extract almost two tons of material from his cave without collapsing the whole mountain on top of himself.
 With nothing but his bare hands, he loaded it all in the wagon and hauled it back to town over the makeshift road he painstakingly cut.

-It was worth the trouble, he thought.
-He would be rich beyond anyone’s wildest dreams and people near and far would marvel at the exploits of Donald Dutcher.
+It was worth the trouble.
+He would be rich beyond anyone’s wildest dreams and people everywhere would marvel at the exploits of Donald Dutcher.
 With his haul safely registered in the Assayer’s office, Donald headed to the local saloon to buy everyone a drink and celebrate his success.
 And that was where Mr. Philby from the Assayer’s office found him a few hours later, passed out drunk at a poker table with not one dime of cash left in his pocket, while everyone in the saloon toasted his success and drank up the whiskey Donald promised to pay for.

 Mr. Philby had bad news.
 It was fool’s gold.
 Every last ounce.
 All fool’s gold.
 All worthless.